Mapillary lets anyone capture and upload street-level imagery that can then be used for extracting map data.

 The simplest way to contribute images is to use the Mapillary mobile apps which let you both capture and upload conveniently with your phone.
 But you can also use other devices like action cams or 360° cams, as there are a number of other options for uploading imagery.

 There are two main requirements for the images that you upload to Mapillary: location information (normally based on GPS) and timestamp.
 Both are stored in the EXIF data of the image (there are several options for geotagging your images).
-Mapillary supports different aspect ratios and we highly recommend that your images are in landscape orientation.
+Mapillary supports different aspect ratios and but your images should be in landscape orientation.

 Different ways to upload